textbook/aoc-2021/README.md

 - `build`: compile [TypeScript][4] in `src/` to JavaScript in `lib/`
 - `day`: build all code then run the exercise for a specified day (e.g. `npm run day 1`)
+- `lint`: check the code style with ESLint
 - `test`: run the [Mocha][2]/[Chai][3] tests

   [1]: https://adventofcode.com/